 The fact that happy, healthy, effective living is dependent upon mental and physical rest is very well supported by research and yet… only 25% of American’t take their paid vacations and burnout is at all time high.

-Learning to mange your personal improvement is about taking control of your life and not being held captive by “the way things are.”
+Resolving burnout is about taking control of your life and not being held captive by “the way things are.”

 While the rest of the world is caught in the “Busy Trap,” I challenge you to handle yourself more strategically.
 Be alert for signs that you need a break and TAKE IT.